ChainX-Parliament/General-Grants-Program/grants/grants.md

 Market direction:

-* Each applicant can support within 10,000 US dollars.
+* Each applicant can support within 10,000 USD.

 Community grants: